Modeling and Analysis of Information Communities: Related Work

 Related to the analysis in this paper is the work on content forwarding and filtering in social networks~\cite{goel,filtering,hegde}.
 In particular the work by Zadeh, Goel and Munagala~\cite{goel}, and the work by Hegde, Massoulie, and Viennot~\cite{hegde}.
 In~\cite{goel}, Zadeh, Goel and Munagala consider the problem of information diffusion in social networks under a broadcast model where content forwarded (posted) by a user is seen by all its neighbors (followers, friends) in the social graph.
 For this model, the paper~\cite{goel} studies whether there exists a network structure and filtering strategy that lead to both high recall and high precision.
 High recall means that all users receive all the content that they are interested in, and high precision means that all users only receive content they are interested in.
 The main result in~\cite{goel} shows that this is indeed the case under suitable graph models such as for example Kronecker graphs.
 In~\cite{hegde}, Hegde, Massoulie, and Viennot study the problem where users are interested in obtaining content on specific topics, and study whether there exists a graph structure and filtering strategy that allows users to obtain all the content they are interested in.
 Using a game-theoretic framework (flow games), the analysis in~\cite{hegde} shows that under suitable assumptions there exists a Nash equilibrium, and selfish dynamics converge to a Nash equilibrium.
 The main difference between the model and analysis in~\cite{goel,hegde} and the approach in this paper is that model and analysis in~\cite{goel,hegde} does not explicitly consider and model community structures, and the utility obtained by users under the models in~\cite{goel,hegde} depends only on the content that agents receive, but not on the content agents produce.
-The work by Gupta et al.~\cite{filtering} does take into account how content forwarding (re-posting) by a user affects the utility of neighbors (followers, friends), and studies how different filtering strategies affect content dissemination.
-The main result in~\cite{filtering} shows that under suitable social graph models (random graph models) content propagation exhibits a threshold behavior: ``high-quality'' content spreads throughout the network whereas ``low-quality'' content does not.
-Again, this work does not explicitly consider and model community structures.
-Despite these differences, we believe that the analysis and results presented in~\cite{goel,filtering,hegde} are very relevant to the model and results presented in this paper, and can potentially be used to extend our results presented in Section~\ref{section:filtering} on content filtering.
-Doing this extension is interesting future research.